 September is the beginning of a new season and a good time to relook your hormonal well-being.
 We’d like to focus on women’s health, starting with an intro to menstrual cups, a quick look at seed cycling and we have a beautiful quinoa porridge recipe to share – and here’s how they all work together:

 A menstrual cup is a flexible rubber or silicone cup designed to use inside the vagina during your period.
 The cup collects the menstrual flow rather than absorbing it like tampons or pads do.
 Tampons are also made from cotton, which is bleached with chlorine.
 This chlorine is an ingredient that is sadly tested on animals.

+Advantages of using a cup: They are reusable so you save money and there is less landfill waste.
+Vaginal pH and beneficial bacteria stay in place (tampons absorb all of these).
 You can wear the cup up to 12 hours before emptying and it is easy to use.

 All menstrual cups sold at Shop Zero are made from silicone, so they are suitable for latex-sensitive ladies.
 And remember, the only way to know if a menstrual cup is right for you, is to give it a try – and we are always happy to share our experience and advice here at Shop Zero.
 Your monthly cycle is about so much more than just your period – which is only the first phase of your cycle.
 Using a cup also puts you in touch with your body, giving you a better insight into your flow and anatomy.